pradeepjindal/nse-insights-2020/README.md

 stock is in falling trend in chart

 50pp
-pick only positive rsi chg
-pick only above rsi 60
+pick only positive rsi chg by at least 1 pick only above rsi 60

+find scrip which drops for 50p daily or rise by 50p daily

+find when mfi rise more then rsi, means scrip is going to rise